 - Development of Business and Industry

 - Mobilization of Savings – Local and Foreign

 Beginnings were humble: simple accommodation, a staff of five, and capital of approximately $250,000.
 The banking environment was competitive with five banks operating in the market.
 Over the years, The Bank of Nevis Limited has grown to provide banking services not only to the people of Nevis but also to the Federation and the Diaspora.

-Ideally located in the heart of the capital, Charlestown, The Bank of Nevis Ltd offers comprehensive services including a variety of deposit accounts with attractive rates of interest, credit and debit cards and loans.
+The Bank of Nevis Limited offers comprehensive services including a variety of deposit accounts with attractive rates of interest, credit and debit cards and loans.
 Other services include ATM services, online banking, brokerage services, merchant services and foreign exchange purchases and sales.

-Today The Bank of Nevis Ltd commands a respectable share of the banking business in the Federation, and is the Bank of choice on the island of Nevis.
-The Bank of Nevis Ltd was the first bank to list its shares on the Eastern Caribbean Securities Exchange (ECSE) in October 2001.
-It is also a licenced Broker Dealer/Intermediary of the ECSE thereby allowing the Institution to facilitate the buying and selling of shares listed on the ECSE.
-Capital has grown to over $50 million, and total assets to approximately $450 million.
-The Bank now employs in excess of fifty-five (55) staff.
+Today the Bank of Nevis Limited commands a respectable share of the banking business in the Federation, and is the Bank of choice on the island of Nevis.
+The Bank of Nevis Limited was the first bank to list its shares on the Eastern Caribbean Securities Exchange (ECSE) in October 2001.
+It is also a licensed Broker Dealer/Intermediary of the ECSE thereby facilitating the buying and selling of shares listed on the ECSE.
+Capital resources have grown to over $82.3 million and total assets to over 522.5 million as at 30 June 2020.